CacheMeGifYouCan/TNW-Website-Clone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> One paragraph statement about the project.
+# TNW Website Clone

+> This is the readMe for the TNW Project.
+It is a replica/clone of the TNW website.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+Our website was created with fluidity and user interaction in mind.

 ## Built With

+- CSS3
-- Major languages
+- HTML5
-- Frameworks
+- FlexBox
-- Technologies used
+- Grid

 ## Live Demo